chchenhui/awesome-research-agents/README.md

 Open-Ended Scientific Discovery.
 - [MLE-Agent](https://github.com/MLSysOps/MLE-agent): Your intelligent companion for seamless AI engineering and research.
 - [Data-Agent](https://github.com/xlang-ai/OpenAgents/tree/main/real_agents/data_agent): a comprehensive toolkit designed for efficient data operations.
-- [Code-Agent](https://github.com/huggingface/smolagents): the LLM engine writes its actions in code.
+- [smolagents](https://github.com/huggingface/smolagents): a library that enables you to run powerful agents in a few lines of code.
 - [AIDE](https://github.com/WecoAI/aideml): the Machine Learning Engineer Agent.
 - [OpenHands](https://github.com/All-Hands-AI/OpenHands): a platform for software development agents powered by AI.
 - [VisionAgent](https://github.com/landing-ai/vision-agent): an agent framework which can generate code to solve your vision task.